mourice-oduor/Spell-checker-Program/README.md

 This program uses file handling method to open, read and write or correct contents of the txt file.

 # B) Spell-cheker Version_2:

+# C) Spell-cheker Version_2:
     This Script reads a dictionary file as a parameter and determines all the words from a text file that are not included in the dictionary file.

     The program uses functions, loops, conditions, variables, lists, strings, and file input.